 EXPANDED LEARNING TIME AND OPPORTUNITIES Title Serving Description American Legion PK - 5th grades One hour is dedicated to tutoring time and the remaining time each day is spent on enrichment.
 Ancient City Soccer 3rd - 5th grades The program incorporates the sport of soccer with character building lessons.
 Big Brothers Big Sisters 1st - 5th grades Provides adult mentoring to students enrolled in the program with the goal of creating lifetime connections.
 Boys and Girls Club PK - 5th grades The program provides afterschool, including tutoring time and enrichment, for enrolled students.
 GRE Way K - 5th grades Promotes empowering young students of the programs by providing mentor lead discussions about issues/challenges that the children face.
 Nu Nation Team 5th grade boys Program provides discussion and understanding of challenges that exist in their communities and instills the desire to want to be a positive part of the community and to dream bigger than what the children might imagine.
 FAMILY AND COMMUNITY ENGAGEMENT Title Serving Description "WE CAN" Nights All ages of all community members This is an event that allows the Webster School to inform the community of the different resources that are available to them.
 Victorious Covenant Breakfast All ages and all community members Provides free breakfast to the community.
-WELLNESS SUPPORTS Title Serving Description Medical Kiosk Students, School Personnel, and the This is a service that is sponsored by Flagler Health.
-This allows students, school staff, and the people of the community to have connection to the services of doctors and medical people of the community. personnel.
+WELLNESS SUPPORTS Title Serving Description Medical Kiosk Students, School Personnel, and the people of the community.
+This is a service that is sponsored by Flagler Health.
+This allows students, school staff, and the people of the community to have connection to the services of doctors and medical personnel.
 This allows for people to have access to services that allows for virtual doctor visits and prescriptions being written.
-Care Connect The people of the community.
-The people of the community and surrounding area. have access to services that allows for virtual doctor visits and
+Care Connect The people of the community and surrounding area.
+This is a service that allows for people within the community to be able to receive possible assistance in the areas of housing, job finding, food, and other areas that essential for living. inving.